wpwoodjr/plex-docker/README.md

 # plex-docker
 Easy to run Plex in Docker (host or bridge mode) with flexible configuration.
-A nice benefit, it allows you to change the slideshow speed on the local web instance of Plex.
+A nice benefit, it allows you to change the slideshow speed on the local web instance of Plex, and to run more than one Plex server on a given host.

 ![Plex](https://i1.wp.com/softsfile.info/wp-content/uploads/2019/10/plex-pms-icon.png?fit=256%2C256)